sprowell/he4/README.md

 ## Include Files and Dependencies

-The library includes Doug Lea's `malloc` implementation.
+The library includes [Doug Lea's][dlmalloc] `malloc` implementation.
 If you want to use it, then uncomment the correct line in `CMakeLists.txt`.
 Alternately you can just `#define` the macros `HE4MALLOC` and `HE4FREE` as indicated in `he4.h`.
 In all these cases, `stdlib.h` is no longer included and no longer required.

 The debugging facility uses `stdio.h`.
 You can `#define NODEBUG` to eliminate this dependency.